SmithsonianWorkshops/HydraResources/Regular_Expressions.md

 |In the `FLAVOR` section of regex101.com, choose "PCRE (PHP<7.3)" <br/> ![choose PCRE (PHP <7.3)](images/PCRE.png)|
 |---|

+### Search strings *without* regular expressions

+Searching for text strings is a common activity on computers.
+A typical `Find` command in a program is only going to find exact matches for the search string:

+TODO: example

+The power of regular expressions is creating patterns that will match a range of text.

+In the sections below we will be learning those patterns.

 ### Character classes `[]`

 The first part of regular expressions we'll look at are **character classes**.
 This will match one or more characters of a certain type.

+TODO: modify previous example with a character class

 We use square brackets `[]` to around a list of characters to define the class